-A captivating resume tells a story of your achievements rather than simply providing a summary of your responsibilities.
-Writing a results-driven resume may come easy for career professionals who have jobs where there are clear, quantifiable key performance indicators.
-However, if you are working in a role where your impact is ambiguous or not regularly tied to performance data, this could be a challenge.
+A standout resume tells a story of your achievements and does not simply list the duties you are responsible for.
+Writing a resume highlighting your success may come easy for professionals who have defined, measurable goals.
+However, if you are working in a role where your impact is ambiguous or not exactly quantifiable, this may be a challenge.